sesam-io/ais-integration/README.rst

     else:
         message["_id"] = "%s_%s" % (message["type"], message["mmsi"])

-Stopping the microservice, deleting the dataset in Sesam and then restarting the AIS service again gives us the correct ``_id`` separation and makes sure we have both parts of this type of messages, even if they don't come in sequence (or at all).
+Stopping the microservice, deleting the dataset in Sesam and then restarting the AIS service again gave the correct ``_id`` separation and makes sure we have both parts of this type of messages, even if they don't come in sequence (or at all).
 So, now we have AIS messages in Sesam - and in less than an hour of work, including googling+research!
 Yay!

 Extracting lists of ships
 =========================

 We would like to have a list of which ships we've seen in our search index.
 To do this, we have

 Adding "human" poisitonal information to AIS positional entities
 ================================================================